 During whole-body activities, such as swimming, field sports, and running, you’re creating a unique way of movement.
 This is known as your gait.
 This pattern is bred from your habits and lifestyle, as well as your body's mobility, stability, flexibility, and strength.
 Determining your gait analysis can help you map out your pattern of natural movement.
 For runners, this will heavily factor into the type of shoes and cushioning your feet require due to pronation.

 Pronation describes the way the foot rolls inward, or outward, just after it lands on the ground.
 There are multiple ways to check your pronation.
-For example, you can videotape yourself running on a treadmill and observe which parts of your foot strike the ground first; you can take a look at the wear pattern on one of your older pairs of running shoes; or you can do the wet foot method by stepping on a paper towel or brown paper bag, as shown in the video above.
+For example, you can videotape yourself running on a treadmill and observe which parts of your foot strike the ground first; you can take a look at the wear pattern on one of your older pairs of running shoes; or you can do the wet foot method by stepping on a paper towel or brown paper bag, as shown in the video below.
 The outcome will help you determine if you’re an overpronator, supinator/underpronator, or neutral runner.

 TIME TO DEFINE

 If you’re an overpronator, you’ll experience an extreme inward roll of the foot after landing.
 This means the foot and ankle have problems stabilizing the body, and shock isn't absorbed as efficiently throughout the foot.
 This can easily be identified by wear patterns along the inside edge of your shoe.
-Motion control or stability shoes from Brooks, New Balance, or Saucony will help you correct this rolling-in sensation.
+Motion control or stability shoes from Brooks, New Balance, Saucony will help you correct this rolling-in sensation.

 Opposite of an overpronator, a supinator’s foot strike rotates outwards, resulting in insufficient impact reduction and distribution.
 This landing can be verified along the outer edge of the shoe.
 Cushioning and flexibility are of utmost importance to this type of runner, therefore, stability brands like Asics, Brooks, and Mizuno are top sellers.

 A neutral runner has a normal arch with centralized balance.
 This means the runner’s foot does not roll more than 15 percent inwards and comes in complete contact with the ground.
-The rolling of the foot optimally distributes the forces of impact, as well as provides an even push-off at the front of the foot. adidas, Nike, Saucony, and Under Armour perform well for these types of athletes.
+The rolling of the foot optimally distributes the forces of impact, as well as provides an even push-off at the front of the foot.
+Adidas, Nike, Saucony, and Under Armour perform well for these types of athletes.

 We know that buying running shoes online can be overwhelming, intimidating, and downright daunting, but it doesn’t have to be!
 If you want to receive detailed product recommendations and great running tips, check out our weekly blog written by our staff of casual runners and marathon athletes.
 Also, feel free to shop around and test out shoes, compression clothing, and more gear and accessories from the comforts of your own home.
 As always, you’ll receive fast and free shipping, including no-cost returns.
 Give us a call anytime 24/7 at (877)-927-2332.